HappySeaFox/tht/trunk/README.txt

 ------------------

 Author: Dmitry Baryshev <linuxsquirrel.dev@gmail.com>
-License: GPLv3+ (see LICENSE.txt),
+License: GNU GPLv3+ (see LICENSE.txt),
-         Qxt parts are under LGPL 2.1 (see LICENSE-LGPL-2.1.txt) or CPL 1.0, THT-lib is under LGPL 2.1 (see LICENSE-LGPL-2.1.txt), QtDropbox is under LGPL v3 (see LICENSE-LGPL-3.txt), QXMPP is under LGPL v2.1+ (see LICENSE-LGPL-2.1.txt), all UI files are licensed in the same manner as the project in which they are included
+         Qxt parts are under GNU LGPL 2.1 (see LICENSE-LGPL-2.1.txt) or CPL 1.0, THT-lib is under GNU LGPL 2.1 (see LICENSE-LGPL-2.1.txt), QtDropbox is under GNU LGPL v3 (see LICENSE-LGPL-3.txt), QXMPP is under GNU LGPL v2.1+ (see LICENSE-LGPL-2.1.txt), all UI files are licensed in the same manner as the project in which they are included